-SECTION 2 Use providers in the plan's network to get your medical care Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care you basic medical care in a primary care setting.
+SECTION 2 Use providers in the plan's network to get your medical care and other services

+Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your care working in a primary care setting who meets state requirements and is trained to give you basic medical care in a primary care setting.
 Your PCP is your partner in helping you stay healthy and will help you learn how to take control of your health.
 Because he or she knows your health history, you can get the care you need, when you need it.